ubernostrum/django-registration/docs/upgrade.rst

 Upgrading from previous versions
 ================================

-Prior to |version|, the last widely-deployed release of ``django-registration`` was 0.8; a 1.0 release was published, and
+Prior to 2.0, the last widely-deployed release of ``django-registration`` was 0.8; a 1.0 release was published, and
 |version| is mostly backwards-compatible with it, but 1.0 appears not
 to have seen wide adoption.
 As such, this guide covers the process of